 Admission fee

-*The venue is limited to the first 30 people who arrive.
+*Admission is limited to the first 30 guests.

-It is also fun to take a leisurely walk and enjoy the spots associated with Shingen Takeda.
+It’s also fun to take a leisurely walk and enjoy the sights associated with Takeda Shingen.

-The path is basically flat, but there is a 3₋5 minute uphill climb in the latter half.
+The path is mostly flat, but there is a 3–5 minute uphill stretch toward the end.

-The sun is strong, so a cold pita, hat, and drink are essential.
+The sun is strong, so cooling patches, a hat, and drinks are a must.

 How to buy

-*Simple and detailed versions of the flyer can be found on the official website.
+*Both a simplified version and a detailed version of the flyer are available on the official website.

 Contact